dappnode/DAppNodeDocs/docs/install.md

 You will need a dedicated machine to install it.

 Ethereum is big!
-To cope with that, you’ll need to have a powerful enough machine to keep up with Ethereum's rapidly splitting blocks.
+To cope with it, you’ll need to have a dedicated machine with some minimum specs to keep up with Ethereum's chain.

-That is why we recommend having at least 8gbs RAM and an SSD hard drive with at least 160 GBs (add capacity as you like, keep in mind that Ethereum is 130GBs at press time).
+That is why we recommend having at least 4gbs RAM (ideally 8GB) and an SSD hard drive with at least 256 GB (add capacity as you like, keep in mind that only Ethereum mainet is 180 GB at press time).

-In the client side you just need an OpenVPN client installed in the device with which you want to connect to your DAppNode, see info on recommended clients and installation instructions below.
+In the client side you just need an OpenVPN client installed in the device with which you want to connect to your DAppNode.
+See info on recommended clients and installation instructions below.

 ## How to install DAppNode on your machine